-Score Minimum requirements for scores Α Financial reports including revenue, expenditure, assets, and liabilities of all central government entities have been audited using ISSAIs or consistent national auditing standards during the last three completed fiscal years.
+Score Minimum requirements for scores Financial reports including revenue, expenditure, assets, and liabilities of all central government Α entities have been audited using ISSAIs or consistent national auditing standards during the last three completed fiscal years.
 The audits have highlighted any relevant material issues and systemic and control risks. В Financial reports of central government entities representing most total expenditures and revenues have been audited using ISSAIs or national auditing standards during the last three completed fiscal years.
-The audits have highlighted any relevant material issues and systemic and control risks. С Financial reports of central government entities representing the majority of total expenditures and revenues have been audited, using ISSAIs or national auditing standards during the last three completed fiscal years.
+The audits have highlighted any relevant material issues and systemic and control risks.
+C Financial reports of central government entities representing the majority of total expenditures and revenues have been audited, using ISSAIs or national auditing standards during the last three completed fiscal years.
 The audits have highlighted any relevant significant issues.
-D Performance is less than required for a C score.
+Performance is less than required for a C score.
+D security funds, i.e., the financial reports covered by PI-6.3.
+The latter may not always be audited by the Supreme Audit Institutions (SAI), as the use of other audit institutions may be foreseen.
+Where SAI capacity is limited, the audit program may be planned by the SAI in line with legal audit obligations on a multi-year basis in order to ensure that high priority or risk-prone entities and functions are covered regularly, whereas other entities and functions may be covered less frequently.
+Audit work should cover total revenue, expenditure, assets, and liabilities, regardless of whether these are reflected in financial reports (see PI-2913).